Let's Call It Quits: Critical reception

-Upon release, Record Mirror said the song was one of the band's best, describing it as a "slow, heavy rocker", with "rude words" and "some deliciously lascivious guitar".
-Caroline Coon of Melody Maker felt the song showed Holder in "marvelous, raucous form".
-She described the song as a "laidback, slow-rocking number", but added it was "much weaker" than the band's previous work.
-Sounds said the song was Slade's "best record in ages, with Noddy bellowing tender words of love as only he can".
+Upon its release, Ray Fox-Cumming of Record Mirror & Disc praised "Let's Call It Quits" as "one of Slade's best".
+He described it as a "slow, heavy rocker", with "rude words", "some deliciously lascivious guitar" and "beautiful" production by Chas Chandler.
+Caroline Coon of Melody Maker felt the "laidback, slow-rocking number" was "much weaker" than the band's previous work, although it showed Holder in "marvelous, raucous form".
+Sounds said it was Slade's "best record in ages, with Noddy bellowing tender words of love as only he can".
+Kate Phillips of the NME noted the "deliberate sloppiness", "messy guitar solo" and Holder's "turbulent, dark, excitingly powerful" vocals.
 Alex Gordon of the Harborough Mail commented, "This is Slade as most of their fans like 'em.
 Raw, rough and tough.
 The stabbing beat fairly bites into you and Noddy Holder's vocal is a savage delight."
 He also felt that, after the band's recent run of "melodic singles", "Let's Call It Quits" would be the single to "re-establish them as one of the most forceful names in British rock".
 In a retrospective review of Nobody's Fools, Geoff Ginsberg of AllMusic described the song as a "real screamer where Noddy Holder coughs up a great vocal".